toolateralus/ela/feature-plan.md

 `TODO|todo|Todo|SIMPLIFY|CLEANUP|PERFORMANCE|FIX|BUG|FEATURE`

-#### THIR
-  - We should definitely have a fully resolved, desugared THIR (Typed High Level Intermediate Representation) instead of just emitting AST.
-  It will make the emitter simpler, and it will make it more reliable.
-It will also allow us to do an MIR in the future, for even more control.
-It will also decouple our emitters from our AST, while still being source code dependent, it would be less of a system-shock to change how the AST is represented.

-  The plan at first is to just take our existing typed AST, out of the emitter, and run it through a THIR generator, and then emit that.
-  Eventually, we can convert the typer to emitting the THIR, and reduce some bloat in our AST.

-#### MIR
-  - an MIR after the THIR stage would help us get down to a bit-code kind of level. a stack machine, SSA-esque IR that's fully desugared, and allows us to optimize, execute functions and code at compile time, and simplify the lowering process _even more_.
-It also will decouple the emitter from the THIR, which is still pretty source language dependent.

 #### Iterative compilation
   - Having the typer run in an out-of-order fashion will be endlessly beneficial to the langauge.
 There are already pain points, where a `choice` depends on a `trait` and the `trait` depends on a `choice`, and there is literally _no way_ to resolve it. **at all**